 1. Command Hooks.

 Command hooks are really the best thing I’ve found for hanging wreaths, garland and stockings on my mantel, door, or wall, without nails!
 If you haven’t used them yet, they are little hooks with a non-damaging adhesive double sided tape on the back.
-I get mine on Amazon or at hardware store like Home Depot.
+I get mine here or at a hardware store like Home Depot.
 They come in different sizes, from tiny to larger ones to hold lightweight or a bit heavier items.
 I stuck a few at the back of my mantel and on the sides (although I sometimes just use a nail for a hook if it is hidden on the side).

 I also use larger command hooks to hold the wreaths, especially in places where there is no other way to hang it or if I would prefer not to put a nail hole, such as in my planked walls.
 They also work to hang garland on and around doors or windows, too.